delphes/delphes/README.md

 DelphesSTDHEP $CONDA_PREFIX/cards/delphes_card_CMS.tcl delphes_output.root z_ee.hep
 ```

-where the `$CONDA_PREFIX` environment variable is automatically set when the conda environment is activated.
+where the `CONDA_PREFIX` environment variable is automatically set when the conda environment is activated.

-The 'cards' and 'examples' directories from this repository are also installed under `$CONDA_PREFIX`.
+The `cards` and `examples` directories from this repository are also installed under `$CONDA_PREFIX`.

 # Simple analysis using TTree::Draw

-Now we can start [ROOT](root.cern) and look at the data stored in the output ROOT file.
+Now we can start [ROOT](https://root.cern) and look at the data stored in the output ROOT file.

 Start ROOT and load Delphes shared library: